okkim21/enlearn/readme.okkim21.md

 Introduction
 -------------
 I built this dice game using ECMAScript 2015 and Mocha for unit test.
-- I run it on Chrome and checked compatibility on https://kangax.github.io/compat-table/es6/
+- I ran it on Chrome and checked ECMAScript 2015 compatibility with Kangax ([link](https://kangax.github.io/compat-table/es6/)).

 - You can find scorer.js file under scorer folder.
 It has two methods named **score** and **suggestedCategories**.
-The score method takes category and the roll and return the score.
+The score method takes the category and the roll and returns the score.
-The suggestedCategories method  takes the roll and return the score by category.
+The suggestedCategories method takes the roll and returns a list of the category ordered by the score.
-- I created the folder named test for a test file.
+- I created a folder named test for a test file.

 Setup
 ------
-1. Clone repository
+1. Clone repository or Download zip
    > git clone https://github.com/okkim21/enlearn.git

 2. Install dependencies